 Conversion Routines

 Procedure name Action Performed

-Procedure nameAction PerformedAMPTIORConverts a REAL (EBCDIC) to REALAMPXBTOSBOOLEAN to string conversionAMPXGTOSConverts a CHAR to a stringAMPXGTOSConverts a string to a stringAMPXITOSConverts an INTEGER to a stringAMPXOTOSConverts an offset in a procedure to a statement numberAMPXTOSConversion for a REAL to a STRINGAMPXSTOCConversion for a STRING to a CHARAMPXSTOCConversion for a STRING to a STRINGAMPXSTORConverts a REAL (EBCDIC) to REALAMPXSTORConversion for a STRING to an array of CHARAMPXSTOTConversion for a STRING to a stringAMPXSTOSAMPXSTORAMPXSTORConversion for a STRING to an array of CHARAMPXTTOSAppends an array of CHAR to a stringAMPXUNPKUNPACK procedure
+AMPTTOR AMPXBTOS AMPXCTOS AMPXCTOS AMPXITOS AMPXITOS AMPXOTOS AMPXPACK AMPXRTOS AMPXSTOC AMPXSTOG AMPXSTOT AMPXSTOT AMPXTOS AMPXUCAS AMPXUNPK ITOHS Converts a REAL (EBCDIC) to REAL BOOLEAN to string conversion Converts a CHAR to a string Converts a string to a string Converts an INTEGER to a string Converts an offset in a procedure to a statement number PACK procedure Conversion for a REAL to a STRING Conversion for a STRING to a CHAR Conversion for a STRING to a STRING Conversion for a STRING to a INTEGER Converts a REAL (EBCDIC) to REAL Conversion for a STRING to an array of CHAR Appends an array of CHAR to a string Lower case to upper case conversion UNPACK procedure Integer to hexadecimal string conversion

 There are several places where Pascal/VS must perform data conversions.
-They take place when you are | doing I/O on TEXT files and when you | use READSTR and WRITESTR.
+They take place when you are doing I/O on TEXT files and when you use READSTR and WRITESTR.